-Sushi: Fascinating Facts and Recipe of Japan’s National Dish
+Sushi: Fascinating Facts and Recipe of Japan’s Signature Dish

-Sushi, the national dish of Japan, is a culinary art form that has captivated food lovers worldwide.
+Sushi, one of the most popular dishes in Japan, is a culinary art form that has captivated food lovers worldwide.
 It’s more than just a meal; it’s an experience steeped in tradition and cultural significance.

 Our team at Remitly created this guide as part of our series that celebrates the traditional foods of our global customers.